jEnbuska/gen-context/README.md

 bun run playground.ts
 ```

-# Proof of concept for defining react style context in regular typescript projects using generator functions
+# WIP Proof of concept for defining react style context in regular typescript projects using generator functions